datanelson518/MLB_Home_Run_Exit_Velocity/README.md

 Exploring home run data to identify relationships and trends that can help explain what is contributing to a batters home run exit velocity.

-### Exploration of Distributions by Year
+### Distributions by Year

 I am focused on understanding what is influencing Home Run Exit velocities to find insights into what is causing an increase in home runs so I want to review the differences in launch speeds, launch angles and hit distances by year.
+Exploring these three variables by year will allow me to see if there is any significant differences between the 2015, 2016 and 2017 MLB seasons.

 #### Launch Speeds

-The 2015 season looks to have a much longer tail to the left hand side meaning there were some much slower home velocities in that year compared to the 2016 and 2017 season.
-The 2016 and 2017 seasons distributions look almost identical with the main difference being the fact that in 2017 we saw a record breaking number of home runs so there are more observations to show in the distribution.
+The 2015 season looks to have a much longer tail to the left hand side meaning there were some much slower home velocities in that year compared to the 2016 and 2017 seasons.
+The 2016 and 2017 season distributions look almost identical with the main difference being the fact that in 2017 we saw a record breaking number of home runs so there are more observations to show in the distribution.

 <p align="center">
   <img width="700" height="700" src="plots/subplots_speed_by_year.png">